-(f) The following example illustrates the cost allocation for such an Interregional Transmission Project:

-- A cost allocation analysis of the costs of Interregional Transmission Project Z is to be performed during a given month establishing the beginning of that month as the Base Date. - Region A has identified a reliability need in its region and has selected a transmission project (Project X) as the preferred solution in its regional plan.
+- (f) The following example illustrates the cost allocation for such an Interregional Transmission Project: - A cost allocation analysis of the costs of Interregional Transmission Project Z is to be performed during a given month establishing the beginning of that month as the Base Date. - Region A has identified a reliability need in its region and has selected a transmission project (Project X) as the preferred solution in its regional plan.
 The estimated cost of Project X is: Cost (X), provided in a given year's dollars.
 The number of years from the Base Date to the year associated with the cost estimate of Project (X) is: N(X). - Region B has identified a reliability need in its region and has selected a transmission project (Project Y) as the preferred solution in its Regional Plan.
 The estimated cost of Project Y is: Cost (Y), provided in a given year's dollars.
 The number of years from the Base Date to the year associated with the cost estimate of Project (Y) is: N(Y). - Regions A and B, through the interregional planning process have determined that an Interregional Transmission Project (Project Z) will address the reliability needs in both regions more efficiently and cost-effectively than the separate regional projects.
 The estimated cost of Project Z is: Cost (Z).
-Regions A and B have each determined that Interregional Transmission Project Z is the preferred solution to their reliability needs and have adopted that Interregional Transmission Projects X and Y respectively.
-If Regions A and B have agreed to bear the costs of upgrades in other affected transmission planning regions, these costs will be considered part of Cost (Z). - The discount rate used for all displaced regional transmission projects is: D - Based on the foregoing assumptions, the following formulas will be used:
+Regions A and B have each determined that Interregional Transmission Project Z is the preferred solution to their reliability needs and have adopted that Interregional Transmission Project in their respective regional plans in lieu of Projects X and Y respectively.
+If Regions A and B have agreed to bear the costs of upgrades in other affected transmission planning regions, these costs will be considered part of Cost (Z).

-- Present Value of Cost (X) = PV Cost (X) = Cost (X) / $(1+D)^{N(X)}$ - Present Value of Cost (Y) = PV Cost (Y) = Cost (Y) / $(1+D)^{N(Y)}$ - Cost Allocation to Region A = Cost (Z) x PV Cost (X)/[PV Cost (X) + PV Cost (Y)] - Cost Allocation to Region B = Cost (Z) x PV Cost (Y)/[PV Cost (X) + PV Cost (Y)] - Applying those formulas, if:
+- The discount rate used for all displaced regional transmission projects is: D - Based on the foregoing assumptions, the following formulas will be used: - Present Value of Cost (X) = PV Cost (X) = Cost (X) $/ (1+D)^{N(X)}$ - Present Value of Cost $(Y) = PV Cost (Y) = Cost (Y) / (1+D)^{N(Y)}$ - Cost Allocation to Region A = Cost (Z) x PV Cost (X)/[PV Cost (X) + PV Cost (Y)] - Cost Allocation to Region B = Cost (Z) x PV Cost (Y)/[PV Cost (X) + PV Cost (Y)] - Applying those formulas, if:

+Cost

+$$(X) = $60$$

+Million and $N(X) = 8.25$ years

+Cost

+$$(Y) = $40$$

-Cost (X) = \$60 Million and N(X) = 8.25 years Cost (Y) = \$40 Million and N(Y) = 4.50 years
+Million and $N(Y) = 4.50$ years

-Cost(Z) =\$80 Million
+$$Cost(Z) = $80 Million$$

-D = 7.5% per year
+$$D = 7.5\%$$ per year